 In the United States, we’re brought up to believe that some sort of pill can solve any problem or illness we have.
 From a young age, we take pills for headaches, a cold, sleep, and many other different reasons.
 As time goes on, people get prescriptions to handle more serious issues like chronic pain or symptoms of mental illness.
 Many of these medications are narcotics, though, which means they have the potential of being addictive.

 Statistics show that the United States prescribes approximately 80 percent of the world’s entire supply of opioid medications.
 What this statistic shows is how prone to taking these narcotic medications we actually are.
 One has to wonder what the hundreds of other countries around the world are doing to treat pain as well as mental illness.
 The medications that are most commonly associated with prescription drug abuse include:

-- Benzodiazepines – Used for treating symptoms of anxiety.
+- Benzodiazepines can treat symptoms of anxiety.

 Spotting Prescription Drug Abuse

 Whether you’re wondering if you or a loved one is developing a problem with prescription medications, it’s important to know the signs of abuse.
 This type of drug abuse is very subtle, but there are common signs that indicate a need for help.
 The sooner a person has his or her abuse addressed, the better chance they have of recovery.
 The first sign of abuse is justifying taking more than what the prescription bottle says.

 Not long after a person starts doubling up on his or her medication, they’ll begin running out sooner than the refill shows.
 To get more of the medication, the person may begin lying to the doctor or seeing multiple doctors.
 The next stage of abuse is stealing medications from friends or family members.
 Many people begin buying the medications illegally from drug dealers, as well.

 Why is Prescription Drug Abuse Hard to Stop?